guld-games/Documents/contracts/gg-agreement.md

     guld:Income:register:group:gg:MEMBER   -AMOUNT GULD
 ```

-##### Claim
+##### Claim Burn

+Once MEMBER has burned GULD for the `gg` group, anyone may create the corresponding `GG` issuance, and transfer into MEMBER's `MEMBER:Assets` account.

-MEMBER may withdraw any burned GULD available in the `guld:Income:register:group:gg:MEMBER` account to GAME-INSTANCE at the BURNRATE at TIME.
+Any burned GULD available in the `guld:Income:register:group:gg:MEMBER` account to GAME-INSTANCE must be converted at the BURNRATE at TIME.

 WHEREAS AMOUNT is a positive number of GULD.

 WHEREAS GGAMOUNT is equal to AMOUNT * BURNRATE.

 ``` ledger